lukmanulhakeemt/dotnet-2017/DotNet2017/AzureDockerSwarmMode.md

 docker stack deploy -c portainer.yml portainer
 ```

-Access the visualizer uisng link
+Access the visualizer using link
 http://swarmagent.southeastasia.cloudapp.azure.com:8080

 If everything goes fine, Swarm visualizer should  show the running containers on all the nodes as shown below